Fornoth/spotify-connect-web/README.md

   --name NAME, -n NAME  name that shows up in the spotify client --bitrate {90,160,320}, -b {90,160,320}
-                        Sets bitrate of audio stream (may not actually work)
+                        Sets bitrate of audio stream (may not actually work) --credentials CREDENTIALS, -c CREDENTIALS
+                        File to load and save credentials from/to
 ```

 `libspotify_embedded_shared.so` must be in the same directory as the python scripts.